FhG-IISB-MKI/cleanqrl-docs/docs/tutorials/hamiltonian_encoding.md

 Here we need to compute the distances between the cities and the annotations.
 The distances are computed using the function `calculate_city_distances`.
 The annotations are set to 0 if negative and π if positive.
 The rest of the code is similar to the standard encoding.
 However, the number of parameters is greatly reduced.
 Instead of having `block_size * num_qubits * num_layers` parameters, we only have `num_layers` parameters.

+Note that the hamiltonian encoding and the graph encoding methods from the previous tutorial are quite similar.
+In our [paper](https://arxiv.org/abs/2405.07790) we go into detail on the differences and similarities between both methods.
+If you are interested, please consider reading that paper!

 <div style="display: flex;">
   <span style="width: 50%;">